Our Podcast downloads page

 - On this edition of the podcast, White Cane Travel is bringing you a presentation from the former Mexican Melting Pot which left on their own.
 We still hope that you will enjoy the program and you can contact White Cane Travel to start the discussion.

-- White cane travels, podcast 18: ATMU wrist bands, new cane training, and paratransit discussion (160.6mb)
+- White cane travel, podcast 18: ATMU wrist bands, new cane training, and paratransit discussion (160.6mb)

 - On this podcast, we talk about the ATMU wrist bands, and we also talk about different methods of teaching cane travel as well as paratransit discussion.
 Hope you all enjoy!

-- Podcast 17: Traveling within large areas such as schools, hospitals, and other types of buildings (91.04mb)
+- White Cane Travel, Podcast 17: Traveling within large areas such as schools, hospitals, and other types of buildings (91.04mb)

 - On this podcast, Herbie Allen and I talk about traveling within large areas such as schools, hospitals, and other large buildings.
 What techniques do we use?
 Herbie is pretty much total with some light perception, where I have some vision that is usable.
 Listen how we discuss these things, directions and how we could be confused and how it seems to all work out.